 I had wrestled with the idea of trying yoga for about a year before I actually decided to do it.
 I consulted with my best friend Google and discovered that yoga can help with anxiety, depression, migraines, self-esteem and stress.
 It also improves strength, range of motion, and posture.
 All of which I desperately needed.

 My first yoga experience was via a YouTube video by Tara Stiles (one of my biggest yoga influences to date).
 I didn’t have a yoga mat so I followed her free-flowing style in my living room on the carpet.
 I was surprised how amazing I felt after a 7-minute video.
 From that point on, I was hooked!
 For the next six months I was practicing along with Tara’s videos about three to four times per week.

 Now, not only do I practice two times per week at Charm City Yoga in my hometown of Baltimore, Maryland, but I also practice privately.

 Yoga is a lifestyle for me, not an exercise, and I’m proud to have adopted it into my life.
 It has positively affected every area of my life and I look forward to leading others into a lifestyle filled with the abundance of benefits that yoga offers.

 I believe that meditation is one of the most important yet overlooked practices of modern civilization.
 Meditation allows you to find a place of relaxation and solitude within reality.
 It taught me to redirect my attention to my intentions.

 I first encountered meditation in my yoga practice.
 Savasana, or corpse pose, is said to be the most difficult pose in yoga, but is also considered a form of meditation.
-Two of the most important components of this pose are (1) stillness and (2) breathing.
-The ability to redirect your attention away from your thoughts to allow yourself to be submerged in the idea of just being present has been proven to help lower blood pressure, decrease stress, anxiety and depression.
+Two of the most important components of this pose are stillness and breathing.
+The ability to redirect your attention away from your thoughts and allow yourself to be submerged in the idea of just being present has been proven to help lower blood pressure, decrease stress, anxiety and depression.